tigera-cs/Calico-Enterprise-Networking-Training/5. Calico Enterprise Egress Gateway/README.md

 ```

 6. Egress gateway image needs to be downloaded onto the the nodes where egress gateway pods are deployed.
-We need to identify the pull secret that is needed for pulling Calico Enterprise images, and copy this into the namespace where you plan to create your egress gateways.
+We need to identify the pullsecret that is needed for pulling Calico Enterprise images and copy it into the namespace where you plan to create your egress gateways.
 Calico Enterprise by default uses a secret named `tigera-pull-secret`.
 Run the following command to copy `tigera-pull-secret` from `calico-system` namespace to the `default` namespace.

 ```
 kubectl get secret tigera-pull-secret --namespace=calico-system -o yaml | grep -v '^[[:space:]]*namespace:[[:space:]]*calico-system' | kubectl apply --namespace=default -f -